 If you shoot film and Fuji X-T2, you may want to check out Ritchie’s film simulation recipes.
 He has an excellent Kodak Ektachrome 100SW Film Simulation Recipe.

 Anyway, here are the best of the images.
-If you can to compare film versus digital simulation, some of the subjects are nearly identical to the SOOC photographs from the Fuji X-T2.
+If you can compare film versus digital simulation, some subjects are nearly identical to the SOOC photographs from the Fuji X-T2.
 The only adjustment made to these scans is for horizontal correction.
 I have a tilt.